Are you interested in electric cars but struggling to understand the terminology? Don't worry! Our simple guide helps you through the basics.

 In this guide we've picked out the most common and important terms around electric, hybrid and fuel-efficient vehicles.
 We'll explain what they mean, why they're important, and how things might change over the next couple of years.

-Already fitted to many cars, adaptive cruise control uses sensors to work out how fast the car in front is travelling and keeps you a safe distance behind it.
+Adaptive Cruise Control (ACC) is already fitted to many cars, adaptive cruise control uses sensors to work out how fast the car in front is travelling and keeps you a safe distance behind it.
 It's not just for EVs: it helps all cars travel at a constant speed, avoiding 'concertinas' on the motorway where everyone brakes, then speeds up again.

 Some high-end cars are now taking ACC to a new level, adding more sensors and pulling in very detailed road information from SatNav.
 This helps them save energy by predicting the best speed ahead of time.
 For example, by detecting a slower speed limit ahead and coasting to slow down, instead of using the brakes.